aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### ST232C — RS-232 Transceiver

-The **[STMicroelectronics ST232C](https://www.st.com/en/interfaces-and-transceivers/st232c.html)** is a pin-compatible alternative to the classic Maxim MAX232 — a dual-driver, dual-receiver RS-232 transceiver that generates the ±7.8 V RS-232 signal swings from a single 5 V supply using an internal charge pump and four external capacitors.
+The **<a href="https://www.st.com/en/interfaces-and-transceivers/st232c.html" target="_blank" rel="noopener">STMicroelectronics ST232C</a>** is a pin-compatible alternative to the classic Maxim MAX232 — a dual-driver, dual-receiver RS-232 transceiver that generates the ±7.8 V RS-232 signal swings from a single 5 V supply using an internal charge pump and four external capacitors.
 Finding this alongside the SN75LBC176 RS-485 transceiver means the ProCommander4 has two separate serial port standards: RS-485 for robust multidrop field connections to animatronic figures running over long cable distances, and RS-232 for shorter-range point-to-point use.

+### ST3485EB — Front-Panel WEM-NET / RS-232 Ports

+The pair of **<a href="https://www.st.com/resource/en/datasheet/st3485e.pdf" target="_blank" rel="noopener">STMicroelectronics ST3485EB</a>** RS-485 transceivers drive the two front-panel RJ45 ports labeled **RS232-1/NET-IN** and **RS232-2/NET-OUT**.
+Per the ProCommander4 manual, these ports serve a dual purpose: they support Weigl's proprietary **WEM-NET Pro I/O** protocol for interconnecting Weigl devices in a networked show control system, and they can also be used with external RS-232 devices via an optional adapter sold separately.
+The RS-485 physical layer gives these ports the noise immunity and cable-length headroom appropriate for show systems where both control gear and figures may be spread across a large installation.

 ### LM358 — Analog Output Scaling

-The **[LM358](https://www.ti.com/lit/ds/symlink/lm358.pdf)** dual op-amps visible in this region are configured as scaling amplifiers in the analog output path — they sit between the DS3911 DAC and the rear D-sub connector, amplifying the DAC's native output up to the 0–10 VDC range expected by industrial equipment.
+The **<a href="https://www.ti.com/lit/ds/symlink/lm358.pdf" target="_blank" rel="noopener">LM358</a>** dual op-amps visible in this region are configured as scaling amplifiers in the analog output path — they sit between the DS3911 DAC and the rear D-sub connector, amplifying the DAC's native output up to the 0–10 VDC range expected by industrial equipment.

 ### Audio Outputs — Line Out and Speaker Terminals

 The board exposes two audio output paths.
 The **3.5mm stereo line-out jack** provides a line-level signal taken directly from the VS1053B codec output, bypassing the power amplifier entirely — useful for connecting to an external amplifier, mixer, or audio distribution system in larger installations.
-The **speaker screw terminals** are the direct-drive output of the TPA3123D2 class D amplifier, intended for connecting 4Ω or 8Ω speakers directly at the enclosure.
+The **speaker spring terminals** are the direct-drive output of the TPA3123D2 class D amplifier, intended for connecting 4Ω or 8Ω speakers directly at the enclosure.
 Having both outputs populated means the same unit can serve either as a self-contained speaker driver or as an audio source node in a larger show audio system.

 ## System Architecture